Why some generator muffler end have rain cap while others doesn’t have?

 (4) Vertically upward-oriented stack with suitable provisions for trapping and draining rain and snow water.”

-While some generator set muffler end are terminated with a rain cap, using this generator outdoor would still catch rain water while in operation.
+While some generator set muffler ends are terminated with a rain cap, using this generator outdoors would still catch rainwater while in operation.
 Buyers of this generator must ensure that the muffler is self-draining.
-Muffler drain should be regularly checked during maintenance.
+The muffler drain should be regularly checked during maintenance.
 It should be clean and free from debris to allow self-draining.